nickfthedev/next13-prisma-boilerplate/README.md

 # next-prisma-todo
- Todo App with Prisma and NextJS 13 (App Directory).
+Boilerplate App with Prisma and NextJS 13 (App Directory).
 Using Tailwind and DaisyUI

+DB Schema Ready for NextAuthJS

 ## Getting started